Human Ecology of Racism (H.E.R.)

 About The Facilitator

 Richael Faithful (they/them/theirs) is a folk healing artist and healing justice practitioner rooted in the African diasporic healing tradition of the US.
-Richael supports movement leaders nationally, in their individual capacity as a healer, facilitator, writer, and model-builder, and as a co-founder/member of the Oxalis Collective.
+Richael supports movement leaders nationally, in their individual capacity as a healer, facilitator, writer, and model-builder.
 H.E.R. is the third iteration of creating healing space they have curated for white folks over the last four years.
 Richael believes ancestral and cultural white healing is integral to liberation struggle, and they are uniquely able to create and maintain these healing spaces in accountable integrity.
 H.E.R. essentially is a love project for the Black Diaspora.
 Richael is excited to continue integrating their insights as a spirit worker, peoples' lawyer, creative, and organizer to curate futuristic healing spaces for everyone.